Skip to content

 Compact with cold plugger

-Apply light apical pressure to condense the GP coronally.
+Light apical pressure is applied to condense the GP coronally.

 7